HuMiTriet/Java_project_group_15/README.md

 - Documentation: what should be included in the javadoc ?
 Description of the Project week by week ?
 Version 1,2,3,etc.

-# Todos
+# To-dos
 - Tell the team that we need to pass a User object to the event page.

 - Create a different Admin page

 - Work with Ante to send an email when a new account is created.

-- Ante create email API function (String email, String message) to send an email.
+  + Ante create email API function (String email, String message) to send an email.

+- Duration of event
+- Location of event (GPS optional)
+- Participants
+- Attachments (files)

+– Reminder functionality → Drop down menu with the se1ection:
+  ∗ 1 week
+  ∗ 3 days
+  ∗ 1 hour
+  ∗ 10 minutes

+- Menu bar:
+  + Logout
+  + Export events
+  + Profile
+  + settings
+  + Switch view(later) daily weekly monthly

--
+- Sidebar
+  + Create button
+  + Today's events
+  + Upcoming events